False Water Line

 Here is a list of rules we need to follow when piping the false water level.

-5. Install a good air vent on the inverted "U" pipe.
-It should be at least 12" or more from the "U" pipe.
+5. Install a good air vent on the inverted U pipe.
+It should be at least 12" or more from the U pipe.

 6. You may encounter some water hammer until the pipes fill with water.

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
-Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
+Any work on your heating system should be performed only by qualified, experienced personnel.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury resulting from the application of information found on this website, as a professional should review it.